-In the event a change of venue is necessitated due to public health recommendations regarding containment of COVID-19, which may include the closure of or restrictions on access to the meeting venue, we will communicate this to shareholders by an announcement, which will be published on the investor relations page of the Company's website found at www.Avadel.com.
-We advise shareholders to monitor the investor relations page regularly, as circumstances may change at short notice, and we recommend that shareholders keep up-to-date with HSE and relevant Health Authority guidance regarding travel, self-isolation and health and safety precautions.
+The Company considers the health and well-being of our shareholders, employees and other attendees a top priority.
+To protect and promote the health and safety of all attendees, we may impose additional procedures or limitations on meeting attendance based on applicable government guidelines or venue requirements.
+In the event of a change in public health advice, we will communicate this to shareholders by an announcement, which will be published on the investor relations page of the Company's website found at www.Avadel.com.
+We advise shareholders to monitor the investor relations page regularly, as circumstances may change at short notice, and we recommend that shareholders keep up-to-date with public health guidelines.